 - Not limited to residual stress measuring up to only 60% of the yield strength.

 - Less sensitive to errors involved in placement of cut.

 - Less sensitive to residual stresses induced by creating cut.

 Lambda advances in ring core technology

-Lambda has automated the ring core method by interfacing a personal computer to a plunge-type electrical discharge machine (EDM) or milling machine.
+Lambda has automated the ring core residual stress measurement method by interfacing a personal computer to a plunge-type electrical discharge machine (EDM) or milling machine.
 The ring core process is controlled with a data collection software package developed and written at Lambda.
 Both the depth of cut and the strains are monitored and recorded.
 The software allows the technician to enter ring core parameters specifically chosen for each application.

 Data reduction software, also written at Lambda, is used to compute the principal residual stresses as a function of depth.
 The maximum depth to which the residual stresses can be determined is a function of the inside diameter of the electrode.
 Larger diameter electrodes allow deeper residual stresses to be measured.